rioshen/reverse-engineering-project/README.md

 --------------------------------------------------

 ### Introduction
 According to the assignment requirement, I visited [CracksMe Website](http://www.crackmes.de/archive/) and picked an unsolved [crackme.exe](http://crackmes.de/users/als_pom/crackme2/) with difficulty level 1.
 For tools, I choose to use IDA Pro based on Widows 7.

 Before cracking the binary program, I loaded the application with IDA and at the same time, run the application independently without debugging environment.
-Below is a screenshot for the preparation.

 ![Alt txt](./pics/fig1.png)

 ### Reverse in Action

-Type some garbage information into the message box, we can find the popup message box on invalid input.
+Type some garbage information into the message box, I found the popup message box on invalid input.
 I prefer to use this approach to find the real starting point of the program.
-The string "Name is too short" is a great hint for me, as I found out how does the program validate user input and also which variable is used to stored user name:
+The string "Name is too short" was a great hint for me, as I found out how does the program validate user input and also which variable is used to store user name:

 ![Alt txt](./pics/name-too-short.png)

-Open each function in IDA Pro and search for the string, continue with the process we will find this:
+Open each function in IDA Pro and searched for the string, continue with the process then I found this:

 ![Alt txt](./pics/ida-user-input.png)

-We can see that the variable `String` (rename it as `user_name` later) is used to store user name.
+The variable `String` (rename it as `user_name` later) is used to store user name.
 And if the length of user input is less than 5, the program will pop up the message box says "Name is too short".

 What's more, when I checked the 'Imports' tab in IDA Pro, I also found an important hint - the program calls `GetUserName()` function which will return the user's logon name:

 > Retrieves the name of the user associated with the current thread. -- [Windows MSDN](http://msdn.microsoft.com/en-us/library/windows/desktop/ms724432(v=vs.85).aspx)

-It helps me a lot when I found that two similar loop structures were used in this program.
+It helped me a lot when I found that two similar loops were used in this program.
 It is not a single round calculation, instead **user input value and logon name are combined together to compute the serial number**.

 ### Find the `loop`

-For `KeyGen`, many algorithms will use a `loop` ( `while` or `for`) control structure to check the user input serial number, so find out the loop in Assembly language is very important for my hacking.
+For `KeyGen`, many algorithms will use a `loop` ( `while` or `for`) control structure to generate the serial number and to compare it with user input, so find out the loop in Assembly language is very important for reverse engineering.
 IDA Pro provides a very handy and useful sign so that we can easily find loops in "text view" mode:

 ![Alt txt](./pics/fig5.png)

-As the `GetUserName()` is used in one loop, I will first analyze this part:
+As the `GetUserName()` is used in one loop, I first analyzed this part:

 ![Alt txt](./pics/system_user_graph.png)